Recidiviz/recidiviz.org/README.md

 Static assets like fonts and images.
 Place assets in the appropriate sub-directory.

 ### data
 Data sets and code for generating them.
-See [Data Sources](#Data Sources) for more details.
+See [Data Sources](#Data-Sources) for more details.

 ### build
 Contains production bundles and assets.
-Automatically populated by [Generating a production build](#generating a production build).
-This directory will be wiped on each production build or after [running the application locally](#running the application locally).
+Automatically populated by [Generating a production build](#generating-a-production-build).
+This directory will be wiped on each production build or after [running the application locally](#running-the-application-locally).

 ### coverage
-Contains code coverage reports which are automaticlaly generated when [running tests](#linting & running tests).
+Contains code coverage reports which are automatically generated when [running tests](#linting--running-tests).

 ### __mocks__
 Used to house mock files and functions.
 Loaded by [Jest](#jest) when running tests.